Shaun2D2/gemini/README.md

 Once the install is complete, run `gemini init` to setup all the nessesary files to configure Gemini

+## Contribute

+Why i'm glad you asked, sure!
+It would be super bad ass if you can shape this package to be even better!
+Be a champ and submit a PR!

 ... more to come in this readme!

 ###### made with :heart: by Shaun